Locations

 Best Practices for Assigning User Types in SAP

 Correctly assigning each user the appropriate SAP named user license is crucial for cost optimization and compliance.
-Many organizations struggle with this because of SAP’s complex definitions and evolving license models.
+Many organizations struggle with this issue due to SAP’s complex definitions and evolving license models.

 Read about SAP Named User Licensing.